ChatGPT App Tutorial: Build Your First App in 5 Minutes

 Do I need a paid ChatGPT account to build a ChatGPT App?

-No. Sunpeak includes a local ChatGPT simulator that replicates the full ChatGPT App runtime.
+No. sunpeak includes a local ChatGPT inspector that replicates the full ChatGPT App runtime.
 You can build, test, and iterate on your app entirely on localhost without any OpenAI account.
 You only need a ChatGPT account when you are ready to deploy your finished app.

 What is the fastest way to start building a ChatGPT App?